ppeble/emissary-ingress.dev/content/en/docs/3.1/topics/running/running.md

 ## Log levels and debugging

-The $OSSproductName$ and $AESproductName$ support more verbose debugging levels.
+The $OSSproductName$ and Emissary support more verbose debugging levels.
 If using $OSSproductName$, the [diagnostics](../diagnostics) service has a button to enable debug logging.
 Be aware that if you're running $productName$ on multiple pods, the debug log levels are not enabled for all pods -- they are configured on a per-pod basis.

-If using $AESproductName$, you can adjust the log level by setting the `AES_LOG_LEVEL` environment variable; from least verbose to most verbose, the valid values are `error`, `warn`/`warning`, `info`, `debug`, and `trace`; the default is `info`.
+If using Emissary, you can adjust the log level by setting the `AES_LOG_LEVEL` environment variable; from least verbose to most verbose, the valid values are `error`, `warn`/`warning`, `info`, `debug`, and `trace`; the default is `info`.

 ## Log format